rkillickdev/rewind/README.md

 # **Deployment and Local Development**

-I made sure to keep my requirements.txt file up to date throughout, running the command `pip3 freeze > requirements.txt` from the terminal whenever any new libraries were installed.
+I made sure to keep my requirements.txt file up to date throughout, running the command `pip3 freeze --local > requirements.txt` from the terminal whenever any new libraries were installed.
 It is important that all requirements are added to this before deployment so Heroku installs the necessary dependencies.

 In development mode, the sqlite3 database provided by Django was used but this was not suitable for use in a production environment.
 The deployed site uses a PostreSQL database hosted by [elephantSQL](https://www.elephantsql.com/) that Heroku can access.
 It was therefore necessary to create an account with elephantSQL, and create a new database instance selecting the Tiny Turtle(free) plan.
 My database instance is also named 'rewind'.
 From the ElephantSQL dashboard, clicking on the database reveals a 'details' page where you can access the database URL, which is necessary for use in both the production and development environments.